gridstack/gridstack.js/react/README.md

 - [x] Custom handle
 - [x] Drag between two grid stacks

-Welcome to give any suggestions and ideas, you can submit an issue or contact me by email. :)

 ## Usage

 This is not an npm package, it's just a demo project.
 Please copy the `src/lib` code to your project to use it.